cidopenup0/cidopenup0/README.md

 # Hi, I'm Manjunatha

-I'm an AIML Engineering student at BMSIT College, passionate about Full Stack Development, C++ Backend Development and Applied AI.
+I'm an AIML Engineering student at BMSIT College, passionate about Full Stack Development, C++ Backend Development and AI.

 <br>
 I code for the problems I encounter in my daily life.